Chapter 1 - Standard Infection Control Precautions (SICPs)

 Wash hands with non-antimicrobial liquid soap and water if:

-- caring for patients with vomiting or diarrhoeal illnesses; or
+- caring for patients with vomiting or diarrhoeal illnesses

-- caring for a patient with a suspected or known gastro-intestinal infection e.g. norovirus or a spore forming organism such as Clostridium difficile.
+- caring for a patient with a suspected or known gastro-intestinal infection, for example Norovirus or a spore forming organism such as Clostridioides difficile

-In all other circumstances use ABHRs for routine hand hygiene during care.
+In all other circumstances use hand rub for routine hand hygiene during care.

 (The video above demonstrating Hand Washing and Drying Technique was produced by NHS Ayrshire and Arran)

-- Dry hands thoroughly after hand washing using disposable paper towels.
+- Pat hands dry thoroughly after hand washing using disposable paper towels.
+Avoid rubbing which may lead to skin irritation/damage.

-- Do not use or provide communal tubs of hand cream in the care setting.
+- Do not use refillable dispensers or provide communal tubs of hand cream in the care setting.

-Perform surgical scrubbing/rubbing before donning sterile theatre garments or at other times e.g. prior to insertion of vascular access devices.
+Perform surgical scrubbing/rubbing before donning sterile theatre garments or at other times, for example prior to insertion of central vascular access devices.

 - Remove all hand/wrist jewellery.

-- Nail brushes (if used) must only be used for decontamination of nails.
-Nail picks can be used if nails are visibly dirty.
+- Nail picks (single-use) can be used if nails are visibly dirty.

-- Use an antimicrobial liquid soap licensed for surgical scrubbing or an ABHR licensed for surgical rubbing (as specified on the product label).
+- Use an antimicrobial liquid soap licensed for surgical scrubbing or hand rub licensed for surgical rubbing (as specified on the product label).

-- ABHR can be used between surgical procedures if licensed for this use.
+- Hand rub can be used between surgical procedures if licensed for this use or between glove changes if hands are not visibly soiled.

 Further information can be found in the Hand Hygiene literature reviews: